The Weather Channel: Winter storm naming

 In the fall of 2012, the Weather Channel began to assign names to major winter storm systems.
 The channel stated the decision to start naming notable winter storms came as a way to more easily spread knowledge and raise awareness.
 By naming winter storms, TWC stated that the public would find it easier to follow storm information, social media will be able to refer to and discuss the storm, and people will have an easier time referring to the storm after it occurs.
 However, critics of the Weather Channel insist it is a way to further hype winter weather, especially on the heavily populated East Coast.
 Critics contend that (south of Boston), many other areas of the United States actually experience much more frequent and intense winter weather than the East Coast, but does not have as large of a media market.

 The first winter storm to be named by TWC was a nor'easter that hit the East Coast of the United States in November 2012, which was named after the Greek goddess Athena.
 During the 2012–13 season, the Weather Channel named 27 winter storms (Athena, Brutus, Caesar, Draco, Euclid, Freyr, Gandolf, Helen, Iago, Jove, Khan, Luna, Magnus, Nemo, Orko, Plato, Q, Rocky, Saturn, Triton, Ukko, Virgil, Walda, Xerxes, Yogi, Zeus and Achilles).
 During the 2013–14 season, the Weather Channel named 26 winter storms (Atlas, Boreas, Cleon, Dion, Electra, Falco, Gemini, Hercules, Ion, Janus, Kronos, Leon, Maximus, Nika, Orion, Pax, Seneca, Titan, Ulysses, Vulcan, Wiley, Xenia, Yona, and Zephyr).
 Multiple factors are taken into consideration when deciding whether to name a winter storm.
 This includes, but is not limited to, predicted snowfall and other precipitation, wind speeds, and the timing of the storm.

 The Weather Channel has provided the criteria behind their decisions to name certain storms, in particular Athena, Brutus, Gandolf, Iago, Khan, Luna, Magnus, Nemo, Saturn, and Virgil.

 In response, the National Weather Service announced on November 7, 2012, that it would not recognize the Weather Channel's names for winter storms, stating in a press release that it "does not use the name of winter storms in its products."
 Some commentators have suggested that naming winter storms may give them undue importance in the public eye by drawing parallels to official names given by the National Weather Service to tropical storms, which are significantly more severe and devastating than winter storms.
 References to the names are generally limited on TWC-provided forecasts seen on NBC's news programs.

+Despite the unofficial status of TWC's naming system, the winter storm names are used by news outlets, government agencies, airlines, and utility providers.